-inspections, paperwork for the power company.
+inspections, and paperwork for the power company.

-We make it easy for you and we handle every detail.
+We make it easy for you to have your own

 Sun Commercial Solar is proud to support the ASPCA and its mission to save lives.
 To learn more, visit aspca.org